Understanding Anxiety: How Your Nervous System Affects Your Wellbeing

 1. You Feel Tense Even When Nothing Is Wrong

-Your body feels slightly braced or alert, even during quiet moments.
+I might notice that my body feels slightly braced or alert, even during quiet moments.
+Relaxation can feel unfamiliar.

 2. Your Mind Replays Conversations

-You find yourself analysing things you said or worrying about how others interpreted them.
+I often find myself analysing things I said or worrying about how others interpreted them.
+This is my nervous system scanning for potential social threats.

 3. Relaxing Feels Difficult

-Even when you try to rest, your mind or body resists slowing down.
+Even when I try to rest, my mind or body resists slowing down.
+It’s as if my system is on high alert.

 4. You Feel Tired But Wired

-Your system may remain partially alert during the night.
+My system might remain partially alert during the night, leading to restless sleep.

 6. You Scan For What Could Go Wrong